Sharing learnings and good practices

 Welcome to the Ambassadors of Change platform!

-These selected methods and good practices are represented by the Ambassadors of Change, creative hubs and organisations who are available via this platform
+These selected methods and good practices are represented by the Ambassadors of Change, creative hubs and organisations who were available via this platform for one month to provide information and share their insights and knowledge.
+The platform offered the opportunity to book a P2P session with the Ambassadors of Change and/ or ask for more information through an email to all interested parties.

 Kickstarting a Creative Hub during the pandemic